nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/product-tags.md

 > [!NOTE]
 >
-> **For example**, if you sell apparel, and you want to create tags for T-shirts, it can be “t-shirt”, “cotton”, “polo”, etc.
+> **For example**, if you sell apparel, and you want to create tags for T-shirts, it can be "t-shirt", "cotton", "polo", etc.

 To edit product tags that are displayed in a public store, go to **Catalog → Product tags.**